Trump administration authorizes $30 million for Israeli-backed group distributing food in Gaza

 WASHINGTON (AP) — The Trump administration has authorized providing $30 million to a U.S.- and Israeli-backed group that is distributing food in Gaza, a U.S. official said Tuesday, an operation that has drawn criticism from other humanitarian organizations.

+The application is part of a controversial development: private contracting firms led by former U.S. intelligence officers and military veterans delivering aid to some of the world's deadliest conflict zones in operations organized with governments that are combatants in the conflicts.

+The official, who spoke on condition of anonymity to discuss a sensitive diplomatic issue involving a controversial aid program, said the decision to directly fund GHF was made “to provide effective and accessible humanitarian aid to the people of Gaza.”

-The announcement comes as violence and chaos have plagued the new food distribution sites since opening last month.
-GHF says no one has been killed at the aid sites themselves and that it has delivered 44 million meals to Palestinians in need.
+The announcement comes as violence and chaos have plagued areas near the new food distribution sites since opening last month.
+GHF says no one has been killed at the aid sites themselves and that it has delivered some 44 million meals to Palestinians in need.

 Palestinian witnesses and health officials say Israeli forces have repeatedly opened fire on crowds heading to the sites for desperately needed food, killing hundreds in recent weeks.
 The Israeli military says it has fired warning shots at people it said approached its forces in a suspicious manner while going to the sites.

+Witnesses said Israeli troops opened fire as crowds tried to reach a GHF site on Tuesday in southern Gaza.
+At least 19 were killed and 50 others wounded, according to Nasser hospital and Gaza’s Health Ministry.
+The Israeli military did not immediately comment.

 Israel wants the GHF to replace a system coordinated by the United Nations and international aid groups.
 Along with the United States, it accuses Hamas of stealing aid, without offering evidence.
-The U.N. denies there is a systematic diversion of aid.
+The United Nations, its affiliated aid agencies and private humanitarian groups that work in Gaza have denied that there has been any significant theft of their supplies by Hamas.

 The Associated Press reported Saturday that the American-led group had asked the Trump administration for the initial funding so it can continue its aid operation, which has been criticized by the U.N., humanitarian groups and others.
 They accuse the foundation of cooperating with Israel's objectives in the 21-month-old war against Hamas in a way that violates humanitarian principles.